Time Will Die and Love Will Bury It

-Time Will Die and Love Will Bury It is the fifth studio album by English experimental rock band Rolo Tomassi, released on 2 March 2018 by Holy Roar Records.
+Time Will Die and Love Will Bury It is the fifth studio album by British mathcore band Rolo Tomassi, released on 2 March 2018 by Holy Roar Records.

 Background and recording

 Synthesiser player and vocalist, James Spence had stated in interviews he wanted to make a "clean break" from the "dark, monochromatic" style of their 2015 album Grievances.
 He said that "I felt like I’d overcome everything that we'd written within that record.
 For me, it was about moving forwards and taking things to a slightly happier place".

 Time Will Die and Love Will Bury It was recorded, like their previous album Grievances, at The Ranch in Southampton.
 James Spence noted how during the writing when other band members were producing a lot of ideas, Cayford was struggling to output similar amounts.
 However this frustration manifested in the song "Rituals" and helped him to push past.
 Guitarist Chris Cayford's and drummer Tom Pitts' system of developing music was that Cayford would send Pitts a MIDI file with his guitar work with ideas for drumming he wanted to go with it.
 Pitts said in an interview how he would experiment on music software such as Cubase and have ambitious ideas that he struggled to play, "I’ll write something ridiculously impossible, try to play it and then have to dumb it down a bit.
 We go back and forth.
 A lot of it is done on MIDI where I can get it exact and then learn it from there".

 The title of the album Time Will Die and Love Will Bury It is derived from a poem by Richard Brautigan.